Estimated Reading Time: 5 minutes

 And so I asked myself: what is this audience looking at?

 I stood up out of bed and looked around the room.
 But the audience was gone.
-No one was there.
 Everything was normal.

 My stomach ached, but not in hunger.
-I knelt down and held my lower abdomen, as though touching it would soothe the pain.
+I knelt down and held my lower abdomen.
 This had been going on for a week.
 I wasn’t worried.
 Not yet.
 I’d give it another week.
-The project would be finished by then.
+Probably stress anyway.
+The big work project would be finished soon.

 I walked out of the bedroom and into the hall.
 I stood there and listened.
-There was nothing but the faint sound of Silent Night playing from the sound system.
+There was nothing but the faint sound of music playing from the sound system.
 The candles on the kitchen counter flickered.
 My laptop was dark.
 The Christmas tree lights reflected in its black screen.